xjamescui/FOSLedgerApp/README.md

 ## Run instructions (in top folder, execute the following commands):

-1. start virtual environment for this project
-> source ./venv/bin/activate

-2. install any requirements
+1. install any requirements
 > pip install -r requirements

-3. init databases (this should create FOS.db, which is the db for the project)
+2. init databases (this should create FOS.db, which is the db for the project)
 > python manage.py db create

-4. Run!
+3. Run!
 > python manage.py runserver